alan-turing-institute/netts/docs/docs/pipeline.md

 Node labels are then cleaned of superfluous words such as determiners, e.g. replacing <em>a man</em> with <em>man</em>.

 ## Constructing network
-Finally, netts constructs a semantic speech network from the edge list using networkx and the network is plotted and the output consisting of the networkx object, the network image and the tool output messages saved \cite{networkx}.
+Finally, netts constructs a semantic speech network from the edge list using networkx and the network is plotted and the output consisting of the networkx object, the network image and the tool output messages saved as a [networkx graph object](https://networkx.org/documentation/stable/reference/classes/multidigraph.html).
 The resulting graphs are directed and unweighted, and can have parallel edges and self-loops.
 Parallel edges are two or more edges that link the same two nodes in the same direction.
 A self-loop is an edge that links a node with itself.
-An example semantic speech network is shown in Figure \ref{fig:ExampleGraph} along with the corresponding speech transcript and stimulus picture.
+An example semantic speech network is shown in the example semantic speech network figure along with the corresponding speech transcript and stimulus picture.